 We used a chemical application for the mange that worked on the one spot, but immediately other bald spots mushroomed.
 Because of the tumor, we started him on:

 We found a very good short book on the subject At that time, it was $10 but it appears at this link it may be free of charge: https://www.scribd.com/doc/89175914/Canine-Care-Guide-Demodectic-Mange-Preview-Edition.
+If you Google Simon Tong, you may find more information on Demodectic Mange.
 My sister and I were very happy to read this little book.
 However Dr. Tong recommends some items that I was not able to obtain, so I did further research.
-Since first writing this diary, there are likely many more sources for help with demadectic mange.
-Use Google, see if you find helpful information.
+Another pdf file that is informative and helpful is here: https://raraavisherb.com/mange.pdf [I am not able to find this – February 2022]

 Mendelssohn did very well with the Young Living Oils and the Dr. Harvey’s.
 But – I ran out of the Dr. Harvey’s Ortho-Flex; at the same time Mendelssohn went on a long drive from Milwaukee back to Houston.
 The combination of these 2 stressors, I believe, caused the mange to mushroom once again, this time all over the legs, and one spot on the nose.